Unitary state

-A unitary state is a sovereign state governed as a single entity in which the central government is the supreme authority.
-The central government may create (or abolish) administrative divisions (sub-national units).
+A unitary state is a (sovereign) state governed as a single entity in which the central government is the supreme authority.
+The central government may create or abolish administrative divisions (sub-national or sub-state units).
 Such units exercise only the powers that the central government chooses to delegate.
-Although political power may be delegated through devolution to regional or local governments by statute, the central government may abrogate the acts of devolved governments or curtail (or expand) their powers.
+Although political power may be delegated through devolution to regional or local governments by statute, the central government may alter the statute, to override the decisions of devolved governments or expand their powers.

+The modern unitary state concept originated in France; in the aftermath of the Hundred Years' War, national feelings that emerged from the war unified France.
+The war accelerated the process of transforming France from a feudal monarchy to a unitary state.
+The French then later spread unitary states by conquests, throughout Europe during and after the Napoleonic Wars, and to the world through the vast French colonial empire.
+Presently, prefects remain an illustration of the French unitary state system, as the representatives of the State in each department, tasked with upholding central government policies.

 Unitary states stand in contrast to federations, also known as federal states.
-A large majority of the world's sovereign states (166 of the 193 UN member states) have a unitary system of government.
+A large majority of the UN member countries, 166 out of 193, have a unitary system of government, while significant population and land mass is under some kind of federation.

 Devolution compared with federalism

 A unitary system of government can be considered to be the opposite of federalism.
 In federations, the provincial/regional governments share powers with the central government as equal actors through a written constitution, to which the consent of both is required to make amendments.
 This means that the sub-national units have a right to existence and powers that cannot be unilaterally changed by the central government.

-There are, however, similarities between federalism and devolution.
-Devolution within a unitary state, like federalism, may be symmetrical, with all sub-national units having the same powers and status, or asymmetric, with sub-national units varying in their powers and status.
-Many unitary states have no areas possessing a degree of autonomy.
-In such countries, sub-national regions cannot decide their own laws.
-Examples are Romania, Ireland and Norway.

-List of unitary states
+List of current unitary sovereign states

 Italics: States with limited recognition from other sovereign states or intergovernmental organizations.